soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

 # Fancy options parsing

 We'd like to define a nicer interface for our program.
-While we could manage something ourselves with `getArgs` and pattern matching, using a library is easier.
+While we could manage something ourselves with `getArgs` and pattern matching, it is easier to get good results using a library.
 We are going to use a package called [optparse-applicative](https://hackage.haskell.org/package/optparse-applicative).